Teemu Pukki: Sevilla

-Pukki moved to Sevilla from KTP for a transfer fee of 180.000€.
+Pukki moved to Sevilla from KTP for a transfer fee of €180,000.
 He was called up for the Sevilla first team for the away match against Real Madrid on 7 December 2008, but was an unused substitute.
 He received his La Liga debut at home against Racing on 25 January 2009.
 He found himself unused in Sevilla playing mostly for the reserve side Sevilla Atlético and he decided to return to Finland.

 HJK

-On 28 August 2010, Pukki signed a three-and-half-year contract with the Finnish Veikkausliiga club HJK.
+On 28 August 2010, Pukki signed a three-and-a-half-year contract with the Finnish Veikkausliiga club HJK.
 Pukki made his debut 30 August a match against IFK Mariehamn.
 He managed to score his first goal for HJK in the next match against FF Jaro which was his first goal in a league match for nearly two years.
 During season 2010 he managed to play in seven games and score two goals for HJK in the 2010 season.
 At the end of the season HJK and Pukki won the Finnish Veikkausliiga and silver in the Finnish Cup.

 During season 2011 he scored 11 goals and notched eight assists in 18 league matches out of which he was in the starting line up in 13.
 He was chosen to 2011 Veikkausliiga All Stars -team.
 Pukki was also a key figure in HJK's UEFA Champions League and UEFA Europa League qualifications.
 He scored two goals against Bangor City and HJK's both goals in a 2–0 home win against FC Schalke 04.
 Pukki also scored HJK's only goal in the 6–1 away defeat against Schalke.

 Schalke 04

-On 31 August 2011, Pukki joined Schalke on a three-year contract.
+On 31 August 2011, Pukki joined Schalke on a three-year contract, for a fee of €1.8 million.
 He made his debut on 18 September, when he came in as a substitute for Klaas-Jan Huntelaar on 66th minute in a 0–2 defeat against Bayern Munich.
 On 6 November, he scored two goals for Schalke as he debuted in the starting 11 against Hannover 96.
 By doing so, he became the third Finn to score a brace in the German Bundesliga, after Ari Hjelm and Pasi Rautiainen.